Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 “No country can accept the wanton rocketing of its cities.
 We can’t accept it either,” he said.

-In the United States, White House national security spokesman John Kirby remained hopeful for a peaceful resolution, telling “Fox News Sunday” the U.S. has been “involved in extensive and quite assertive diplomacy."

-“We are watching all these escalating tensions that have been occurring over the last week or so, with great concern, and we want to make sure that we can continue to do everything we can to try to prevent this from becoming an all-out war there with Hezbollah across that Lebanese border," he said.
+White House national security spokesman John Kirby remained hopeful for a peaceful resolution, telling ABC’s "This Week" that the U.S. has been “involved in extensive and quite assertive diplomacy."
+He added: “We want to make sure that we can continue to do everything we can to try to prevent this from becoming an all-out war there with Hezbollah across that Lebanese border.”

 Israel says it thwarted an even larger attack from Hezbollah

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”